sindastra/CPPaste4/README.md

 # CPPaste4

 **CPPaste4** is a minimalistic web-app used to store and share code pastes!
+It supports IE8!

 The name is derived from **CPP** (**C++**) and **Paste**!